 “Smart, financially savvy and attractive person seeking soul mate to travel and take on the world together.
 Ready to build wealth so we can spend more time hanging out and enjoying life.
 Let’s do this!”

 Lance is a former blogger who loves to talk about money, but hates running a blog.
-I told him he’s welcome to share his juicy nuggets here with us anytime ;) You can find him on Twitter @Lance_Finance.
+I told him he’s welcome to share his thoughts with us here anytime ;) He can be found on Twitter @Lance_Finance.